PaydayLoansRainbow.com is a website operated by Rainbow (UK) Ltd, a lead generation company. PayDayLoans Rainbow is a USA loan broker.

 If you would like to make a complaint, you will need to compile your evidence and contact the company directly.

 If they fail to provide you with a valid response within 8 weeks, you should follow up your complaint with the Financial Ombudsman by phone on 0800 023 4567 or 0300 123 9123.

 You may have never heard of a Continuous Payment Authority (CPA), but this allows companies to take money from your account for repayments.

 New regulations have been brought in regarding the CPA, which mean that if they fail twice, the company cannot make any further requests.

 There are also changes with regards to how much they can take.
-They are not permitted to take partial payments.
+They are no longer allowed to take partial payments.
 If the full sum isn’t in your account, they can’t take anything.
 Of course, you can reach an agreement where they can take partial payments, but only if you do this, can they take less than the full value.
-If they do this, they are in breach of the regulations, and you can report them.
+If they do this, they would be failing to adhere to the regulations, and you can report them.

-- Hold off debt recovery for a reasonable period while you develop a repayment plan possibly using a debt advisor
+- Stop debt recovery for a period of time while you devise a suitable repayment plan.
+This may involve using a debt advisor

-- Giving you reasonable time to repay possibly freezing interest and additional charges.
+- They should also give you time to repay the debt, while freezing interest and other charges.

 Getting debt help

 There are some of the organisations who can provide you with free debt help and advice: